Introduction

 - English Language Exams – This is a requirement for students whose native language is not English.
 However, Booth outlines certain exceptions to this requirement:

-1. If you are a citizen or permanent resident of a country where English is an official language
+1. If you are a citizen or permanent resident of a country where English is an official language.

-2. If you have earned an undergraduate or postgraduate degree from an institution in which English is the language of instruction
+2. If you have earned an undergraduate or postgraduate degree from an institution in which English is the language of instruction.

-3. If you have been living and working full time in the United States for two or more years
+3. If you have been living and working full-time in the United States for two or more years.

-Top Tips on How to Get into the Chicago Booth Part Time MBA Program
+Top Tips on How to Get In

 The Booth admissions committee takes a holistic approach to their application review process, taking into account three criteria: academic preparedness, community, and career.
-Here are some tips to help you get into the Chicago Booth Part Time MBA.
+Here are some tips to help you get into the Chicago Booth Part-Time MBA.

-1. Compare yourself to Booth’s class profiles.
+1. Compare Yourself to Booth’s Class Profiles

-The previously discussed class profiles for recent part time MBA students at Booth can be a great indicator of where you stand.
+The previously discussed class profiles for recent part-time MBA students at Booth can be a great indicator of where you stand.
 By comparing your GPA, test scores, and experience to those profiles, you can determine which areas of your application need improvement.

-Along with GPA and test scores, the Booth admissions committee outlines specific things that it is looking for concerning academic preparedness.
 These traits include intellectual curiosity, interpersonal skills, an interest in areas outside of your immediate environment, and a willingness to engage in debate and to ask questions.
 Be sure that these traits are evident in your essays and resume.

-3. Exhibit how you will contribute to the Booth community.
+3. Exhibit How You Will Contribute to the Booth Community

-Chicago Booth wants to know that you will fit in well and add a unique voice to the student body.
 Booth’s admissions site specifies that you should exhibit “leadership, team-building skills, respect for others, [and] philanthropic tendencies” in your application, along with “continued involvement with undergraduate or other postgraduate institutions” and “evidence of a sense of passion regarding social, community, or political issues.”

 Finally, Booth looks for students with good career records.
 Some of these qualities that the admissions committee is explicitly seeking are "a track record of success, resourcefulness, sense of personal direction, time-management skills,” and “realistic expectations for the MBA.”

-By making sure to compare your stats to those of current Booth students and portraying the ideals that Booth is looking for, you can increase your chances of making it into the Chicago Booth Part Time MBA.
+By making sure to compare your stats to those of current Booth students and portraying the ideals that Booth is looking for, you can increase your chances of making it into the Chicago Booth Part-Time MBA.

 FAQs

-1. Do I have to have a full-time job to be in the Chicago Booth Part Time MBA program?
+1. Do I Have to Have a Full-Time Job to Be in the Chicago Booth Part-Time MBA Program?

 2. Can I apply to both the Weekend and Evening programs at the same time?

-3. Can I transfer any courses to the Chicago Booth Part Time MBA?
+3. Can I Transfer Any Courses to the Chicago Booth Part-Time MBA?

-No. Booth does not accept transfer courses.
+No, Booth does not accept transfer courses.

-4. Do I have to live in Chicago to attend the Chicago Booth Part Time MBA program?
+4. Do I Have to Live in Chicago to Attend the Chicago Booth Part-Time MBA Program?

-6. Can I participate in an internship as a part time student?
+6. Can I Participate in an Internship as a Part-Time Student?

 Conclusion